-Studied on a Foundation course in Wallasey (the college is now a housing estate, which really makes it feel relegated to ancient history), and then a Fine Art degree in Stoke-on-Trent (Staffordshire Uni), followed ten years later by an M.A Illustration: Authorial Practice at Falmouth College of Arts.
-His tutors included Joe Mcgilivray, Terry Shave, Stephen Boyd, Steve Braund, amongst others, plus meetings with David Shrigley, Ben Katchor, Andrjez Klimowski.
+Studied on a Foundation course in Wallasey, and then a Fine Art degree in Stoke-on-Trent (Staffordshire Uni), followed ten years later by an M.A Illustration: Authorial Practice at Falmouth College of Arts.
+My tutors included Joe Mcgilivray, Terry Shave, Stephen Boyd, Steve Braund, amongst others, plus meetings with David Shrigley, Ben Katchor, Andrjez Klimowski.

-Two of the main memories from Stoke are of playing guitar in the students union bar and spending a lot of time in ‘The Roaches’ – craggy hills at the start of the Peak District, half an hour/an hours bus journey away.
-This area strengthened his interest in landscape and he gravitated towards a kind of work that was less in the traditional European painterly school of art and more in the outdoor pursuits side of things.
+Two of the main memories from Stoke are of playing guitar in the students union bar and spending a lot of time in ‘The Roaches’ (see ‘Land Art’).
+This area strengthened my interest in landscape and I gravitated towards a kind of work that was less in the traditional European painterly school of art and more in the outdoor pursuits side of things.
 At Falmouth the work shifted dramatically towards carefully planned-out, small, mostly black and white drawings that had an emphasis on narrative and of combining the ordinary everyday with the absurd.
 It’s funny how the wildness of the Cornish landscape was denied or ignored and there was a certain feeling of purposely repressing energy or expression during the endeavour to create something extremely succinct, focussed as I was on ‘tight’, colourless drawings.

 Below is a statement that encapsulates the core of my larger, landscape-based paintings over the last two years, drawing partly from elements that were apparent from the early ’90’s.
 It was put together by myself and Jenny Porter of the Metal team, towards the end of my year-long residency at Metal Culture, Edge Hill Station, Liverpool (2014 – 2015)